felipebita/fraud_detection/README.md

 ## **4 - Machine Learning Modeling Results**

+In the machine learning modeling step, the best evaluated model was Random Forest and no difference was observed in relation to scalled and not scalled data **(Table 2)**.
+Hyperparameter tuning was evaluated considering different number of estimators (100, 150, 200), criterion (gini and entropy) and max number of features (auto, 1, 3 and 5).
+The results of the hyperparameter tunning were very similar, this way the default configuration was maintained.

+**Table 2.** Results regarding the evaluation metrics for all the classification models.
 | Model | Balanced Accuracy	| Precision	| Recall	| F1	| Kappa |
 |:---------:|:-----------------:|:-----------:|:-----------:|:-----------:|:--------------:|
 |LR & |	0.513 +/- 0.014 |	0.933 +/- 0.133 |	0.025 +/- 0.028 |	0.047 +/- 0.052 |	0.047 +/- 0.052 |